 A bench trial was conducted in May 2011, at the conclusion of which, the circuit court issued its Findings of Fact (FOF), Conclusions of Law (COL) and Order (Trial Order).
 The court found, inter alia, that Tanaka had provided disclosures indicating that the Tavern's private wastewater and sewer system's monthly service fees may escalate up to twenty percent annually.
-The court found that the Wastewater Agreement "contains the necessary information to calculate Defendant's monthly and The court charges." bi-monthly additionally found that the Santiagos "signed off on these disclosures" and "did not conduct due diligence with respect to sewer service."
+The court found that the Wastewater Agreement "contains the necessary information to calculate Defendant's monthly and bimonthly charges."
+The court additionally found that the Santiagos "signed off on these disclosures" and "did not conduct due diligence with respect to sewer service."

 The court concluded that after Tanaka "disclosed the private sewer system," "she [was] not required to do anything more."
 In fact, according to the court, Tanaka "was not required to disclose the Wastewater Agreement" in the first instance because that agreement "does not affect [the Santiagos]."
 Instead, the circuit court concluded that the Santiagos "had access to all material information" and that Tanaka "provided timely and appropriate disclosures of all material facts."
-[23] Accordingly, the circuit court ordered [621] judgment entered in favor of Tanaka on the Santiagos' claim for negligent misrepresentation and nondisclosure.
+[23] Accordingly, the circuit court ordered [621] [146] judgment entered in favor of Tanaka on the Santiagos' claim for negligent purchased the Tavern by submitting the misrepresentation and nondisclosure.